 Our approval is based on an individual’s training and experience.
 In some cases, specific work experience is an acceptable proxy for formal education.
 If you are interested in receiving approval as a Protected Species Observer in these geographic areas, we recommend that you forward your résumé, pertinent certifications including all relevant training and experience in detail (i.e., dates of employment, names of supervisors, specific duties related to marine mammals/sea turtles/fish, number of animals worked with, and number and type of vessels crewed, etc.), and a cover letter to the address shown below:

 Conditional and Unconditional Ratings by Role or Project Type

-Once approved, some observers will require on-the-job training/experience for certain roles in addition to the basic education/experience and training requirements.
-For these roles, individuals meeting the basic education/experience and training requirements may be granted “conditional” approval – meaning they meet all other requirements and have been approved for on-the-job training.
-Once any on-the-job training requirements have been met, observers will receive “unconditional” approval for that role.
+Once approved, observers serving on hydraulic hopper dredges require on-the-job training/experience in addition to the basic education/experience and training requirements.
+For this role, individuals meeting the basic education/experience and training requirements may be granted “conditional” approval – meaning they meet all other requirements and have been approved for on-the-job training.
+Once the on-the-job training requirements have been met, observers will receive “unconditional” approval for that role.

 For example, to gain unconditional approval for a position on a hopper dredge, candidates must have all the basic education/experience and training as well as:

 (1) 12 hrs of training onboard a hopper dredge under the direct supervision of an unconditionally approved Protected Species Observer; and

 (2) the candidate may then stand independent watches, but an unconditionally approved Protected Species Observer must be onboard the dredge to provide assistance and confirmation of species identification during the next 48 watch hours.